The following is strictly an opinion piece based on one of my recent experiences.

 This situation is a danger for the birds, the pilots, and the surrounding community.
-If one of these enormous, graceful birds were to get caught in an engine, the bird would be eliminated, the pilot risks a crash, and the community would have to live in fear of an unwieldy plane landing wherever it may in such an instance; whether it be a school, church, home, etc. And eventually, the birds will be eliminated by way of noise pollution.
+If one of these enormous, graceful birds were to get caught in an engine, the bird would be eliminated, the pilot risks a crash, and the community would have to live in fear of an unwieldy plane landing wherever it may in such an instance; whether it be a school, church, home, etc. And eventually, the birds will be eliminated by way of noise pollution (based on decibel ratings).
 Despite the Navy’s stance, these birds are apparently quite sensitive to sound and vibrations.

 This area targeted for the OLF is also home to the endangered Red Wolf, which has taken up happy residence there.
 This particular wolf is not yet considered a “high” priority on the federally endangered list, although it is recognized as endangered, so the habitat is therefore not considered off limits for development.
 But, take away the delicate ecosystem and drive away the source of food for these predators, and you are facing a grave situation for the species.

 Now, with all that said, I was dumbfounded to hear that the Navy already has several Outlying Landing Fields that could be revived for use, one of which is also located in eastern North Carolina.